FINNGEN/LOFanalysis/README.md

 Optional:\
 `--samples ` : File with list of samples to use.\
 `--cpus `: Number of parallel processes to run, by default the number of cpus of the machine\
 `--test`  : accepts an integer which is the number of genes to run per cpu.
-By deafult 0, which runs all genes
+By deafult 0, which runs all genes \
+`--info-score` : float value for which to filter the INFO SCORE of variants

 ### How it works